Nu1 Sagittarii: Properties

-Nu^{1} Sagittarii A is a spectral type K1 bright giant which has an apparent magnitude of +4.86.
+Nu^{1} Sagittarii Aa is a spectral type K1 bright giant which has an apparent magnitude of +4.86.
 It is a microvariable with a frequency of 0.43398 cycles per day and an amplitude of 0.0078 magnitude.
-In 1982 it was found to have a hotter companion, Nu^{1} Sagittarii B, a rapidly rotating B9 type star.
+In 1982 it was found to have a hotter companion, Nu^{1} Sagittarii Ab, a rapidly rotating B9 type star.
 The pair orbit with a period of around 370 days.
-A magnitude +11.2 companion, component C, is orbiting further out at an angular separation of 2.5 arcseconds from the primary.
+A magnitude +11.2 companion, component B, is orbiting further out at an angular separation of 2.5 arcseconds from the primary.

 Observation

 On 13 February 2008, it was occulted by Jupiter as viewed from East Asia and the Indian Ocean.